ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="NxtUltrasonicSensor.BottomOfRange" .number} *BottomOfRange*
 : Specifies the bottom of the range used for the BelowRange, WithinRange, and AboveRange events.

+{:id="NxtUltrasonicSensor.Name" .text .ro .bo} *Name* : Gets the name of the NxtUltrasonicSensor.

 {:id="NxtUltrasonicSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.